 About Dr Dom Jackson-Cole, SFHEA

 Dr Dom Jackson-Cole, SFHEA (he/they) has over two decades of experience as a trainer and facilitator across a variety of sectors.
 Dom has worked with community leaders, students, academics and executives in the UK, Australia, Belgium, Brazil, China, France, Germany, Italy, Japan, Poland, Singapore, the Netherlands and the US.
-He was a member of the Universities UK advisory board on tackling racial harassment which in November 2020 published a national guidance on dealing with racial harassment on campus.
+He was a member of the Universities UK advisory board on tackling racial harassment which published a national guidance on dealing with racial harassment on campus (November 2020).
 Dom also contributed to a mini-documentary "Is higher education failing black students?" directed by Remani Love, which aired in January 2020 on BBC1.

 Dom has worked in UK higher education since 2007 as a policy maker, researcher and practitioner, with expertise in the fields of Widening Participation (WP) and Equality, Diversity, and Inclusion (EDI), particularly as it pertains to 'race' equity.